- TAX INFO

 You are not considered to actively participate if, at any time during the tax year, your interest (including your spouse's interest) in the activity was less than 10% by value of all interests in the activity.
 If you are a limited partner, you are also not treated as actively participating in a partnership's rental real estate activities.

-Rental real estate losses allowed for real estate professionals (see Activities of real estate professionals on this page),
+- Rental real estate losses allowed for real estate professionals (see Activities of real estate professionals on page E-2),

 Income or Loss From Rental Real Estate and Royalties

-Income and expenses from rental real estate (including personal property leased with real estate), and
+- Income and expenses from rental real estate (including personal property leased with real estate).

 If you own a part interest in a rental real estate property, report only your part of the income and expenses on Schedule E.